 All children and young people who enter PSP-OOHC will be given a Life Story Book to store memories, mementos and stories.
-Some children choose to use the books provided to them and others choose to collect their stories and memories in the form of scrapbooks, memory boxes or in apps or digital files.
+Carers and children and young people will also be provided access to 'Caring Life', a mobile-based app which allows secure sharing and storage of photos and documents.
+Training and support in using this app will be provided.
+Some children choose to use the books and apps provided to them and others choose to collect their stories and memories in the form of scrapbooks, memory boxes or digital files.
 Whatever the medium, carers are encouraged to work with the children and young people in their care to keep a record of the child's time with you as well as to collate memories from the past where they are available.
 Things like photos, drawings, report cards, awards, certificates, and letters can be included.